Darxo/Hardened/README.md

 - Enemy archers are 66% less likely to target someone because of how many potential scatter targets are adjacent
 - Necrosavants are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
 - Improve AI targeting for throwing nets: They value the targets melee defense twice as much and prefer isolated targets
-- AI is now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy
+- NPCs are now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy
-- AI will no longer throw nets while their strategy is defending
+- NPCs will no longer throw nets while their strategy is defending
 - NPCs with **Bolster** are more likely to attack with their polarm as they are surrounded by more allies
 - NPCs with **Dismantle** are more likely to target enemies with 100% hitpoints
 - NPCs with **Sweeping Strikes** are more likely to use an appropriate attack as they are surrounded by more enemies